jakunut453/Courega/README.md

 ![Image of Student database](/screenshots/students.PNG)

 * Add students - they can add students by filling the form and clicking add.
+New entries with the an aldready existing `RegNo` are not added.
 * Search students - they can search students by filling any of the fields in the form and clicking search.
 Any students matching the description are displayed.
 * Delete students - they can delete students by filling any of the fields and clicking the delete button.
 Any students matching the description are removed from the database.